 Amortisation The repayment of a loan by instalments over the duration of the loan.
 Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from a provincial revenue fund.
-Asset price bubble A condition occurring when prices for a category of assets rise above the level justified by economic fundamentals.
+A condition occurring when prices for a category of assets rise above the level justified by economic fundamentals.